 The mosque was erected on the rectangular plan and has the dimensions of 15.4 to 9.85 meters.
 The building material was cut stone and bricks above the central bay.
 The interior of the mosque is divided into two main parts.
 The first one is a vestibule comprising of three rooms, covered with ellipsoidal vaults.
 Next, there is the main prayer room on the square plan, covered with a dome supported on the pendentives.

 The mosque is surrounded by a beautiful garden, and behind it, there are two tombs.
 The first one, known as the Açık Türbe - Open Mausoleum, is dated to 1434.
 It is an open hexagonal building.
 The second one is called the Şehzadeler Türbesi - Princesses' Mausoleum.
 It was erected on an octagonal plan in 1449.
-These are the mausoleums of the sultans' families and contain the graves of Hasan and Orhan, the sons of Sultan Murad II and the brothers of Sultan Mehmed the Conqueror, and the offspring of sultans Mustafa II and Ahmet III.
+These are the mausoleums of the sultans' families and contain the graves of Hasan and Orhan, the sons of Sultan Murad II and the brothers of Sultan Mehmed the Conqueror.
+Also, the children of Sultan Mustafa II, his daughters Hatice, Rukiye, and Ümmügülsüm, as well as his son Ahmed, are buried here.
+Moreover, his consort, Alicenab Kadın, who died in 1699 in Edirne Palace, was also buried in Darülhadis Mosque.
+Finally, there are the graves of Sultan Ahmet III's two sons, Mehmed and Selim, and his daughter Zeynep.

 The bathhouse that originally belonged to the Darülhadis Mosque complex is situated 650 meters to the east of the mosque, in Kaleiçi neighbourhood.
 It was built by Sultan Murad II as a source of income to support the mosque.
 It had a plan of a double bath - with separate sections for men and women - and at the time of its construction was the biggest hammam in Edirne.